BenniWi/learn2code/docs/Homework_1-3.md

    1. matriculation number
    2. name
    3. list of grades (array)
-   4. Use *defines* to specify the maximum name lenght and the maximum mount of grades
+   4. Use *defines* to specify the maximum name length and the maximum mount of grades
 2. Instantiate a new student
-3. Create an output to the commandline to print the student name and matriculation number.
+3. Create an output to the command line to print the student name and matriculation number.

 ---